Skip to main content

 Cube Key Features

-• Scenario planning tools: Build and compare multiple financial scenarios directly within your spreadsheet models.
+• Scenario modeling: Build and compare multiple financial scenarios simultaneously, adjusting assumptions in real time without leaving your spreadsheet.

 Cube Integrations